The 10 most innovative wellness companies in 2022

 Explore the full 2022 list of Fast Company’s Most Innovative Companies, 528 organizations whose efforts are reshaping their businesses, industries, and the broader culture.
 We’ve selected the firms making the biggest impact with their initiatives across 52 categories, including the most innovative health, beauty, and consumer goods companies.

-When the COVID-19 pandemic first reached U.S. shores nearly two years ago, it rocked the wellness industry.
+When the COVID-19 pandemic first reached U.S. shores two years ago, it rocked the wellness industry.
 What “staying healthy” meant got broken down and rebuilt completely.
 Staying alive came first.
 Even though physical and mental well-being remained at the forefront of global consciousness, many wellness companies had to strive harder than ever to bring their services to the people, overcoming shuttered gyms, pools, and studios and motivating low-energy work-from-homers to still, somehow, get that blood pumping.
 Stress alone can take a physical toll, and companies were scrambling to help.

 Today, a new chapter has begun.
 Many of the changes in the industry brought on by the pandemic are becoming permanent, yet still innovative features.
-And now that people are beginning to venture out, businesses are adjusting to meet us in this new-normal realm, as well.
+And now that people are beginning to venture out, businesses are adjusting to meet us in this new-normal realm as well.
 Fitness companies like Bande and Obé are reshaping virtual exercise with collaborative elements that replicate the fun of working out in person, like classes with friends or pre-session locker room chats.
-And connected fitness is reaching a new level with Clmbr’s virtual rock-climber, which introduces the Free Solo thrill to the at-home-gym crowd.
+And connected fitness is reaching a new level with Clmbr’s virtual rock climber, which introduces the Free Solo thrill to the at-home-gym crowd.
 Mental health is looking forward too: Tripp—a VR-powered meditation platform—lends further credence to the growing field of psychedelic therapy, which treats patients with hallucinogenic drugs like psilocybin and ketamine.
-Meanwhile, another corner of the industry is focused on getting clean, with Genexa reformulating medicines without the allergens and filler ingredients, and Eight Sleep engineering a mattress that cuts the junk hours out of your night’s rest.
+Meanwhile, another corner of the industry is focused on getting clean, with Genexa reformulating medicines without the common allergens and artificial filler ingredients, and Eight Sleep engineering a mattress that cuts the junk hours out of your night’s rest.

 1. Genexa

-For cleaning up medicine cabinets of harmful filler ingredients
+For cleaning up medicine cabinets of artificial filler ingredients

 Clean food and clean beauty are all the rage, but what about clean medicine?
-Genexa pioneered the field in 2016 with a mission to launch over-the-counter treatments for pain and allergy relief and cold and flu that include the active ingredients also found in Tylenol, Benadryl, and so forth—but without the filler ingredients.
+Genexa pioneered the field in 2016 with a mission to launch over-the-counter treatments for pain, allergy relief, and cold and flu that include the active ingredients also found in Tylenol, Benadryl, and so forth—but without the artificial filler ingredients.
 These include propylene glycol, artificial dyes, synthetic binders, and talc as well as other potential allergens such as gluten and lactose, which may be lurking in the formula unlabeled.
 Genexa replaces these with clean ingredients such as organic fruit extracts and beetroot rather than artificial flavors and colors.
 After being distributed primarily online and through natural-foods retailers, Genexa took its formulations mainstream in 2021, expanding within Costco, CVS, Rite Aid, Target, and Walmart.
 Its products are now for sale in 45,000 stores.
 (Genexa products are a bit more expensive than their name-brand competition.
 For example, its kids pain and fever reducer is $7.99 at Target.com versus $5.99 for Motrin.)
 The company continues to upend the $175 billion over-the-counter drug market, with the first clean analgesic medicines coming this spring.

 2. Eight Sleep